Lucera: Islamic period

 Lucera Cathedral was converted into a mosque during the brief Muslim settlement of Lucera.

 In 1224, Holy Roman Emperor Frederick II, responding to religious uprisings in Sicily, expelled all Muslims from the island, transferring many to Lucera (Lugêrah, as it was known in Arabic) over the next two decades.
 In this controlled environment, they could not challenge royal authority and they benefited the crown in taxes and military service.
 Their numbers eventually reached between 15,000 and 20,000, leading Lucera to be called Lucaera Saracenorum because it represented the last stronghold of Islamic presence in Italy.
 During peacetime, Muslims in Lucera were predominantly farmers.
 They grew durum wheat, barley, legumes, grapes and other fruits.
 Muslims also kept bees for honey.

 The colony thrived for 75 years until it was sacked in 1300 by Christian forces under the command of Giovanni Pippino di Barletta, with the acquiescence of Charles II of Naples.
 The majority of the city's Muslim inhabitants were slaughtered or – as happened to almost 10,000 of them – sold into slavery.
 Their abandoned mosques were demolished, and churches were usually built in their place, including the cathedral of S. Maria della Vittoria.
 The city and its history of this period find mention in the novel A Sultan in Palermo by Tariq Ali.

-After the Muslims were removed from Lucera, Charles tried to settle Christians in the city.
-Those Muslims that converted to Christianity got part of their property back, but none was restored his former position of political or economic influence.
-As time progressed, grain production fell in the city, and in 1339 the city was hit by a famine.
-Christians were allowed to farm as the Muslims.
+After the expulsions of Muslims in Lucera, Charles II replaced Lucera's Saracens with Christians, chiefly Burgundian and Provençal soldiers and farmers, following an initial settlement of 140 Provençal families in 1273.
+A remnant of the descendants of these Provençal colonists, still speaking a Franco-Provençal dialect, has survived until the present day in the villages of Faeto and Celle di San Vito.